Alvydas Pazdrazdis

 Alvydas Pazdrazdis (born 20 July 1972) is a Lithuanian former basketball player from Kretinga, Lithuania, who won the bronze medal with the Lithuania national basketball team at the 1992 Summer Olympics.
-He is currently a scout for the Dallas Mavericks.
+He is currently a scout for the New York Knicks.
 His former clubs include Statyba Vilnius, Neptūnas Klaipėda and Sakalai Vilnius.
 He retired as a player at the age of 28.
-In June 2011, he became an NBA champion as a scout with the Dallas Mavericks.
+In June 2011, he became an NBA champion as a scout with the New York Knicks.
 He played collegiately at McNeese State University.